 Midwifery care is about creating an environment where women play an active role in their health, pregnancy and childbirth decisions.
 Nurse-midwifery combines the strengths of midwifery – guiding women in the healthy, natural processes of their health in their day to to day, pregnancy and childbirth – with current evidence and modern medical resources where appropriate.

 Nurse Midwives in the United States are health care providers who offer services to women of all ages and stages of life.
 With their advanced education and their focus on research and partnering with women, they are among the most modern, forward-thinking health providers in the United States today.

 Founder and Owner of Hearts & Hands Women's Care

 History: I’ve wanted to be a midwife for as long as I can remember.
-It’s not a stretch to say my journey into midwifery began with my own birth.
-I was born by home birth in the Netherlands, where the majority of births are still with midwives and many take place at home.
-As a child, I thought all babies were born at home.
-Only later did I learn from friends and classmates how unique my home birth was.
+It’s not a stretch to say my journey into midwifery began with my own birth, as the stories I heard from my mother about her care was empowering and memorable.
+I was born at home in the Netherlands, where the majority of births are with midwives and many still take place at home.

 Midwives focus on what is most important to each woman’s unique situation and values and often work with other members of the health care team.